RecipeMD Specification

 Test Cases

 Implementations of this specification must conform with all test cases.
-There are two kinds of test cases: valid files (*.md with a corresponding *.json) and invalid files (*.invalid.md)
+There are two kinds of test cases: valid files (*.md with a corresponding *.json) and invalid files (*.invalid.md).

 Authors Licensing